 Source: Citigroup Inc.

 At one time or another, all employees have questions about earnings, time off, benefits, or anything having to do with HR.
 “How much money is in my 401k?”
-“I just got a bonus and want to increase contribution by x%.”
+“I just got a bonus and want to increase my contribution by x%.”
 Or, “How do I learn more about maternity leave?”
 HR is a function virtually every large company seeks to streamline through the adoption of new technology.
 The majority of requests can be automated with a chatbot, which acts as a living resource with which employees can engage.
-Some other examples of HR tasks companies are delegating to bots are:
+Some other examples of HR tasks companies are delegating to chatbots are:

 - Onboarding: Benefits enrollment, 401k set-up, direct deposit, etc.

 - Program promotion: Health program incentives, reminders, etc.

 - Employee offboarding: Common tax/earnings questions, exit interviews, etc.